seapoe1809/Darna_local/README.md

 Now that your server is ready to launch, cd to your health_server and Launch.
 Navigate back to your /home/user and do the following:

               $cd Health_server

+The final step will now start up your flask server.
+Make sure you do this to start server everytime you reboot your computer

               $python3 darna.py

 The server should be active at port :3000.
 The flask server when launched will give you the IP address at which it launched.
 You could now navigate to that http:// adddress with any mobile device and access the server.